UBC-CIC/health-platform-iOS-watchOS/README.md

 ### WatchOS App Setup

+**NOTE: This app is completely optional.
+Continuously running a workout will deplete your watch battery very quickly.
+It is recommended to just wear your watch normally on your wrist without running any application.
+Your vitals will still continue to be monitored this way, although at a less frequent rate.
+If you would like to run a workout, the built in workout app on the Apple Watch works exactly the same way as this app.**

 Start by accepting all permissions for the Apple Watch.
 Tap Review on the first window, then All Requested Data Below and Next for the next 2 windows.

 <p float="left">